NiklasMerz/github-deployment-action/README.md

-# Create Github deployments in you actions
+# Create GitHub deployments in you actions

 > If you have any questions please ping me.
 This action basically works but has not all features I want it to.